ErrorTzy/writings/notes/Truth_And_Trust/Notes.md

-relational attitudes: angry with/gratitude/... we react to other people's motivation quality of will objective stance(treating sth as objects, detached) vs. *participant stance*
+relational attitudes: angry with/gratitude/... we react to other people's motivation quality of will objective stance(treating nth as objects, detached) vs. *participant stance*

 Can rope hold my weight?
 Rely without believing; it would be irrational but possible/probable